When we buy a motorcycle helmet, we like to assume that they are fit for purpose and provide a decent level of protection in the event of an accident.

 (J) Jet: helmet without any part to cover the lower part of the face.
 Open face.

-(NP) Jet: helmet with a detachable or movable part that covers the lower part of the face that does not protect the chin.
-(Must be marked with a warning that the helmet does not provide protection for the chin.)
+(NP) Jet: helmet with a detachable or movable part covering the lower part of the face that does not protect the chin.
+(Must be marked with a warning that the helmet does not protect the chin.)

 (P) Full face: Helmet with a detachable, movable, or integral (permanently fixed) part of the helmet covering the lower part of the face and intended to protect the chin